SubhamSahooAIML/SubhamSahoo_AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship_Oct2024/README.md

 ![Screenshot 2024-11-29 174619](https://github.com/user-attachments/assets/59bcd008-a7ac-47e6-938d-ec63de8e769d)

-#Interface Overview
+# Interface Overview

-This interface page is part of the AI Enhanced Engagement Tracking System, designed to monitor and analyze user engagement in real-time.
+This interface page is part of the **AI Enhanced Engagement Tracking System**, designed to monitor and analyze user engagement in real-time.
 The system leverages advanced facial recognition and computer vision techniques to provide accurate and insightful data on user interactions.

-#Features
+## Features

-Real-Time Facial Recognition and Tracking: The system captures and identifies faces in real-time, ensuring continuous monitoring.
+- **Real-Time Facial Recognition and Tracking**: The system captures and identifies faces in real-time, ensuring continuous monitoring.

-Advanced Attention Monitoring: Utilizes head pose estimation to assess user attention levels accurately.
+- **Advanced Attention Monitoring**: Utilizes head pose estimation to assess user attention levels accurately.

-Continuous Attention Scoring and Analysis: Provides ongoing analysis and scoring of user engagement.
+- **Continuous Attention Scoring and Analysis**: Provides ongoing analysis and scoring of user engagement.

-Automated Screenshot Capture: Automatically takes screenshots at regular intervals for record-keeping and analysis.
+- **Automated Screenshot Capture**: Automatically takes screenshots at regular intervals for record-keeping and analysis.

-Excel-Based Reporting: Generates detailed reports and visualizations using Excel for easy data interpretation.
+- **Excel-Based Reporting**: Generates detailed reports and visualizations using Excel for easy data interpretation.

-#Interface Options
+## Interface Options

-Start Recognition: Begin the facial recognition process.
+- **Start Recognition**: Begin the facial recognition process.

-View Records: Access previously recorded engagement data.
+- **View Records**: Access previously recorded engagement data.

-View Screenshots: Browse through captured screenshots.
+- **View Screenshots**: Browse through captured screenshots.

-Exit Application: Close the application safely.
+- **Exit Application**: Close the application safely.

-##Screen Overview
+## Screen Overview

+### Video Feed
+- Displayed on the left side of the screen.
+- Shows a live video feed of the user.
+- Used for real-time facial recognition and tracking.

+### Current Time
+- Displays the current time in hours, minutes, and seconds.
+- Helps in keeping track of the session duration.

+### Session Duration
+- Displays the total duration of the current session.
+- Useful for monitoring how long the user has been engaged.

+### Average Attention Score
+- Shows the average attention score as a percentage.
+- Represented with a circular progress indicator.
+- Indicates the overall engagement level of the user.

+### Current Status
+- Displays the current status of the user (e.g., Attentive).
+- Shown with a progress bar indicating the engagement percentage.

+### End Session Button
+- A blue button located at the bottom of the screen.
+- Allows the user to end the session when clicked.

 ![Screenshot 2024-11-29 175243](https://github.com/user-attachments/assets/e9b717bf-866b-4d17-90f4-e2f125806883)

-##Screen Layout
+## Screen Layout

-Video Feed:
+### Video Feed

-Displayed on the left side of the screen.
+- Displayed on the left side of the screen.

-Shows a live video feed of the user.
+- Shows a live video feed of the user.

-Used for real-time facial recognition and tracking.
+- Used for real-time facial recognition and tracking.

-Current Time:
+### Current Time

-Displays the current time in hours, minutes, and seconds.
+- Displays the current time in hours, minutes, and seconds.

-Helps in keeping track of the session duration.
+- Helps in keeping track of the session duration.

-Session Duration:
+### Session Duration

-Displays the total duration of the current session.
+- Displays the total duration of the current session.

-Useful for monitoring how long the user has been engaged.
+- Useful for monitoring how long the user has been engaged.

-Average Attention Score:
+### Average Attention Score

-Shows the average attention score as a percentage.
+- Shows the average attention score as a percentage.

-Represented with a circular progress indicator.
+- Represented with a circular progress indicator.

-Indicates the overall engagement level of the user.
+- Indicates the overall engagement level of the user.

-Current Status:
+### Current Status

-Displays the current status of the user (e.g., Attentive).
+- Displays the current status of the user (e.g., Attentive).

-Shown with a progress bar indicating the engagement percentage.
+- Shown with a progress bar indicating the engagement percentage.

-End Session Button:
+### End Session Button

-A blue button located at the bottom of the screen.
+- A blue button located at the bottom of the screen.

-Allows the user to end the session when clicked.
+- Allows the user to end the session when clicked.